-Overall, however, it is important to note that the level of cartel enforcement has slowed down in the past five years, with the JFTC only issuing formal orders in seven cases for the 2015 fiscal year and nine cases for the 2016 fiscal year, compared to 20 formal orders in the 2012 fiscal year alone.
-Of the nine administrative formal orders issued by the JFTC in the 2016 fiscal year, one was a cartel case and the remaining eight were bid-rigging cases.
-Five of the latter concerned public procurement, which reflects the JFTC's continued attention on an area that it has been traditionally concerned about in the domestic economy.
+Overall, however, it is important to note that the level of cartel enforcement has slowed down in the past few years, with the JFTC only issuing formal orders in nine cases for the 2016 fiscal year and 11 cases for the 2017 fiscal year, compared to 20 formal orders in the 2012 fiscal year alone.
+Of the 11 administrative formal orders issued by the JFTC in the 2017 fiscal year, one was a cartel case and the remaining 10 were bid-rigging cases.
+Three of the latter concerned public procurement, which reflects the JFTC's continued attention on an area that it has been traditionally concerned about in the domestic economy.

-GTDT: What do recent investigations in your jurisdiction teach us?
+2 What do recent investigations in your jurisdiction teach us?

-SE & VM: Since its introduction in January 2006, the leniency programme has become a key driver of cartel enforcement in Japan.
+Since its introduction in January 2006, the leniency programme has become a key driver of cartel enforcement in Japan.
 In fact, in the majority of instances, investigations are initiated by a leniency application.
-For the 2016 fiscal year, all nine cases for which administrative formal orders were issued by the JFTC were initiated this way.
+For the 2017 fiscal year, all 11 cases for which administrative formal orders were issued by the JFTC were initiated this way.
 Despite initial doubts, few can now contest the importance of the programme as a key investigative tool for cartel enforcement in Japan.

 Notwithstanding the slowdown in the level of cartel enforcement in recent years, there continues to be a strong uptake of the leniency programme.
+For the past fiscal year, JFTC statistics indicate that the number of leniency applications was

-For the past fiscal year, JFTC statistics indicate that the number of leniency applications has increased to 124, compared to 102 the previous fiscal year.
-With a total of 1,062 applications as of March 2017, the leniency system has been praised as a huge
+103, compared to 124 the previous fiscal year.
+With a total of 1,165 applications as of March 2017, the leniency system has been praised as a huge success.